criblio/appscope/website/src/pages/docs/config-file.md

     enhancefs: true

   # The `event > watch[*]` array contains objects that enable different
   # categories of events.
-Their type property specifies the category.
+Their `type` property specifies the category.
-  # The rest of the properties are filters, so only matching events are
-  # generated.
-Comment out an array entry to disable the category.
-If you
+  # Comment out an array entry to disable the category.
+If you comment
-  # comment out `event > watch` entirely, the default event watch list,
+  # out `event > watch` entirely, AppScope will use the default event
-  # which has all but metric enabled, will be used.
+  # watch list, which has all categories except metric enabled.
   #
   watch: